MartinHatas/camel-exam-examples/README.md

 # camel-exam-examples

-This project contains examples as preparation for EX421 Red Hat Certificate of Expertise in Camel Development exam
+This project contains examples as my preparation for EX421 Red Hat Certificate of Expertise in Camel Development exam

 * Create and maintain Camel routes
   * Use the Java™ language